 There are hundreds if not thousands of recipes for medicinal herbal teas and you can take your pick of any of them and sip it for varying degrees of beneficial effects.
-But for a medicinal herbal tea you will need to do something a bit different.
+But you will need to do something a bit different for a medicinal herbal tea.

-My recipes for medicinal herbal teas are extremely simple!
-Here’s my guidelines for the best ways to reap the most benefits from your herbs:
+My recipes for medicinal herbal teas are straightforward!
+Here are my guidelines for the best ways to reap the most benefits from your herbs:

 My Number 1 Suggestion: Keep it Simple

-So I make simples.
+So I make it simple.
 Just one herb.
 Using the right medicinal herbs for the job is important, so choose the right one!
-If you have a condition you struggle with, see a qualified herbalist.
+If you have a condition you struggle with, then see a qualified herbalist to help you.

 Herbal Teas are lovely to drink but there are some disadvantages with herbal teas: not all the properties are liberated and the heat can destroy valuable enzymes.

-To make a medicinal strength tea, it can take at lease 4 hours for the cellulose fibers in the plant to break down enough to release its medicinal properties into the tea so your body can assimilate them.
+To make a medicinal-strength tea, it can take at least 4 hours for the cellulose fibers in the plant to break down enough to release its medicinal properties into the tea so your body can assimilate them.
 So a cup of tea brewed for 5 minutes may do little good.

 How to Make a Herbal Infusion

 To make an infusion you brew a large amount of herbs for at least 4 hours.
-I generally leave mine brew overnight.
+I generally leave my brew overnight.